pablocael/pynear/README.md

 <video src="https://github.com/user-attachments/assets/4e07e82d-f3a0-4d47-9d34-a5ea4f752e14" autoplay muted loop width="100%"></video>

-PyNear is a Python library with a C++ core for exact KNN search over metric spaces.
+PyNear is a Python library with a C++ core for exact and/or approximate (fasxt) KNN search over metric spaces.
 It is built around [Vantage Point Trees](./docs/vptrees.md), a metric tree that scales well to higher dimensionalities where kd-trees degrade, and uses SIMD intrinsics (AVX2 on x86-64, portable fallbacks on arm64/Apple